Camera Controller Driver

 ESP_ERROR_CHECK(esp_cam_ctlr_disable(handle));

-Start and Stop Camera Controller Driver
+Start and Stop the Camera Controller Driver

 ESP_ERROR_CHECK(esp_cam_ctlr_start(handle));